compasjs/compas/packages/code-gen/src/experimental/README.md

     stricter when the api is not tested.
 We may want to soft fail here instead, not sure yet.
 - The validator generator is always(!) enabled and can be used on demand.
+- Global deduped types are only a hack used for the TS in the JSDoc case where types can be used globally.
+Importing the types gives a better IDE experience, but a worse end user experience.
+I think we can get away by not deduping anything.
+Currently, if types are needed in different variants but with the same name, the deduper isn't always able to solve that.
+So just generating moore `declare global` types and using a correct jsconfig/tsconfig, should be a better experience.

 Necessary API's: